Places Visited: Tehran, Shiraz, Yazd, Meybod, Naein, Isfahan, Kashan, Nushabad, Qom, Tehran

 The second most sacred place in Iran after Mashhad, Qom lies a few hours’ drive southwest of Tehran and is revered by Shia Muslims as the site of Fatima’s shrine, the Hazrat-e Ma’sumeh, whose golden dome and twin minarets tower over the city.
 Foreign women must wear full chadors to enter (provided free of charge).
 Our groups often site this as among the highlights of the trip, not least because of the charming, English-speaking clerics who act as guides and happily answers questions about the site, and Shia Islam in general.

-The transfer by bus to the departure terminal takes just five minutes.
+The transfer by bus to the departure tflight via Turkey or the Middle East.
 We’ll arrive back in the UK by early evening.

 Group Tour 13 days from £3645 per person